isomerpages/mlaw-corp/news/press-releases/_posts/2025-11-24-post-Extension of Public Consultation Period for Regulatory Framework.md

 ---
-title: Extension of Public Consultation Period for Regulatory Framework
+title: Extension of Public Consultation Period for Regulatory Framework for Law Practices and Collaborations in Singapore
 permalink: /extension-of-public-consultation-period-for-regulatory-framework/
 date: 2025-11-24
 layout: post